posts

 He is an uhlan, cavalry captain, then colonel "Belina", i.e. Władysław Zygmunt Prażmowski, a shooter and legionnaire, and with time also a politician and social activist.
 But above all, uhlan.
 The war name permanently replaced the proper personal details not only for the period of six years of frontline service, but also in further private and public life.
 His soldiers proudly called themselves "beliniaks".

-But Belina is not just a bronze hero, a symbol, an icon...
-He is a man whose fate, both in private life and in military and public service, was not always full of victories.
-It is also about mistakes made and, as a result, failures on the battlefield, a rather suddenly interrupted military career and unfulfilled ambitions, a feeling of envy in the face of the beautiful careers of some subordinates, as well as health problems and family dramas.
-We also need to remember this, because it is an integral part of this man's biography.
+But Belina is not only a bronze hero, a symbol, an icon… He is a man whose fate, both in his private life and in his military and public service, did not always consist of victories alone.
+It also includes mistakes made and, as a result, failures on the battlefield, a rather abruptly interrupted military career and unfulfilled ambitions, a feeling of envy in the face of the beautiful careers of some of his subordinates, as well as health problems and family dramas.
+We must also remember this, because it is an inseparable part of this man's biography. (…)

 Władysław Belina-Prażmowski he died on October 13, 1938 of a heart attack in Venice, where he was undergoing health treatment.
 He was buried on October 20, 1938 at the Rakowicki Cemetery in Kraków, in section LXIX.